bright/new-www/content/blog/ai-deep-research-tools-chatgpt-vs-claude-vs-gemini-vs-grok-vs-perplexity.md

 **Drawbacks:**

 * Limited uses per month for free tier
-* Cryptic privacy settings (AFAIK you have to turn off your Gemini history no to train model)
+* Cryptic privacy settings (AFAIK you have to turn off your Gemini history to avoid training the model)

 ### 3. Claude Research